holidayextras/holidayextras.github.com/_posts/2017-09-01-meet-the-book-pod.md

 ### What do you most enjoy about your role?

-Problem solving, it’s really rewarding finding a bug in an engineer's' work!
+Problem solving, it’s really rewarding finding a bug in an engineer's work!

 ### What is the biggest challenge you face in your role?